 I am speaking of Marina Depoorter, head-teacher, and director of the language school Ecole Franci Discendum, located in Viens.
-While Viens is a beautiful drive and lovely location for embarking on an adventure in language learning, Marina also offers the opportunity for lessons within other locations such as your holiday home, or in Saignon, or other locations within a reasonable radius of Viens.
+While Viens is a beautiful drive and a lovely location for embarking on an adventure in language learning, Marina also offers the opportunity for lessons within other locations such as your holiday home, or in Saignon, or other locations within a reasonable radius of Viens.

-The classes are bespoke, created with the student in mind, including age, the level of proficiency (ex: beginner, intermediate, advanced), time (a one week vacation where you want to add a little flair to interactions at the restaurants, or a new expat wanting to immerse in your new home) and several other factors are considered to make the experience not only practical and unique, but also fun.
+The classes are bespoke, created with the student in mind, including age, the level of proficiency (ex: beginner, intermediate, advanced), time (a one-week vacation where you want to add a little flair to interactions at the restaurants, or a new expat wanting to immerse in your new home) and several other factors are considered to make the experience not only practical and unique but also fun.